 Quantitative Methods for Spatial Analysis

 Statistical techniques for solving spatial problems.
 Descriptive and inferential spatial statistics.
 Spatial pattern analysis.
 Regression modeling with spatial data.
 This course may be offered in an online or hybrid format.
 Prerequisites: GEO 303, STA 382; or GEO 501, graduate standing in the Data Mining or Health GIS certificate program; or graduate standing in the MS GIS program.

 State and Local Government

 Structure and functions of states, cities and counties, with emphasis on Michigan.
 May be offered as Writing Intensive.
-This course may be offered in an online or hybrid format.
+This course may be offered in an online format.
 (University Program Group III-B: Studies in Social Structures)

 You may select only one of the following: